-Dete School District State Rate 2012-13 2013-14 2014-15 2012-13 2013-14 2014-15 2012-13 2013-14 2014-15 Suspensions 27.59 30.77 36.00 8.95 7.83 6.92 5.07 4.36 3.80 Expulsions 0.00 0.00 0.00 0.17 0.21 0.08 0.13 0.10 0.09
+School District State Rate 2013-14 2014-15 2015-16 2013-14 2014-15 2015-16 2013-14 2014-15 2015-16 Suspensions 30.8 36.0 17.4 7.8 6.9 5.6 4.4 3.8 3.7 Expulsions 0.0 0.0 0.0 0.2 0.1 0.0 0.1 0.1 0.1

-School Safety Plan (Most Recent Year)
+School Safety Plan (School Year 2016-17)

 CDS has one full time teacher and a full time instructional assistant.
 They work together, along with the school principal, to monitor campus before, during and after the school day.
 CDS serves an at-risk population, and our staff monitors students closely for behavioral concerns to ensure the safety of all students and staff.

 During lunch, physical education activities, breaks and field trips, we supervise students for appropriate and safe conduct.
 Our staff is vigilant and able to give instructions in the event of an emergency.
 We review and update the school safety plan annually.
 The community day school is set up on a privilege-based system, which incorporates different levels in which students can obtain.
 Based on the level you are on, the students have different privileges throughout the school day.

 The safe school plan is reviewed and updated annually.
 Each school in our district uses the same template for their safety plan.
 The emergency procedures are updated each year.
 The schools work with district administration, local police agencies and other school safety experts, so OUSD schools are in compliance and abiding by the recommendations of safety and emergency personnel.
 The safe school plan is a public document and is available upon request and posted on the school website.
 The school district was involved in a major comprehensive safe school plan upgrade this year.
 The alternative education principal, who also serves as the district safety coordinator, upgraded these plans for North Valley High School as well as all school that the district.
 A district safety plan was created, which was based on the most updated and recommended administrative regulations and board policies.
 This was collaboration between the school district, administration and the Police Department.
 The biggest upgrade was to create an active shooter on campus procedure.
 All crisis procedures are being printed on a flip chart booklet which will be accessible to all staff throughout the district.

 We serve an at-risk population, and our staff monitors students closely for behavioral concerns to ensure the safety of all students.
 It is surprising to outsiders that we have so few incidents of violent or substance abuse behavior.
-During the semester there were only a few tobacco and only a few drug-related incidents.
 These resulted in suspensions and police citations.
 Our safe environment is due to staff vigilance and students who generally have decided that it is in their best interests to respect the staff that works hard for them.
 Staff is also able to give instructions in the event of an emergency, and we review and update the school safety plan annually.